lukas-reineke/npm-update/README.md

-Update git modules in package.json
+updates all git modules in package.json
+-f or --force to force reinstall, even if not out of date.
 ==========
 ## Setup

-Dev
+###Dev

     $ pip install virtualenv